 Multi Project Wafer Placement

-Multi Project Wafers (MPWs, Shuttles, or Pizza masks) are becoming more prevalent in order to share mask costs between projects and are now used for manufacturing test chips, prototypes, and low production chips.
+Multi Project Wafers (MPWs, Shuttles, or Pizza masks) are becoming more prevalent.
+In order to share mask costs between projects and are now used for manufacturing test chips, prototypes, and low production chips.
 Silicon cost remains critical and it is important to optimize the mask layout to dramatically reduce this cost.

 Manufacturing and production requirements

-Unlike general purpose placement engines, GOTcross is tailored for MPWs and takes into account packaging requirements: saw line width, guard rings, and margins, as well as production requirements, allowing the customer to define expected production outputs for some or all of his chips.
+Unlike general purpose placement engines, GOTcross is tailored for MPWs and takes into account packaging requirements: saw line width, guard rings, and margins, as well as production requirements.
+It allows the customer to define expected production outputs for some or all of his chips.

 Customized optimization criteria